59 Health Symptoms You Should Never Ignore

 Red streaks under the skin

 If red streaks appear and radiate from a wound, that could signal a very serious bacterial infection called lymphangitis.
 It happens when bacteria—most often strep or staph—enter the lymphatic system and head toward the closest lymph gland.
 Often incorrectly referred to as blood poisoning, lymphangitis is accompanied by symptoms that include high fever, swelling, redness, and pain at the wound site.
 While antibiotics should clear this up, it could take weeks or even months to heal fully.
 If left unchecked, you could develop deadly complications like sepsis.
-Now, check out these 42 strange symptoms that could indicate a serious disease.

 - Circulation: "Sex Differences in the Presentation and Perception of Symptoms Among Young Patients with Myocardial Infarction."